 My list for era correct pieces turned into that extra hundred or two.
-The de-rusting and touch-up painting turned into many many hours.
+The de-rusting and touch-up painting became a long and methodical process.

 Extra special help with the project came from reading a combination of forum posts and researching loads of pictures found here at bmxmuseum!